info@10duke.com

 Use access tokens and refresh tokens

-The access token is the key that your client application uses to make authorized API requests on behalf of the end user.
+The OAuth access token is the key that your client application must provide to make authorized API requests.
 It must be included in all API requests to 10Duke APIs.

-The access token is a random character string, and it’s always specific to both the client application that it was granted to and the authenticated user.
+The access token is a random character string, and it’s always specific to both the client application that it was granted to and the authenticated user or device client.

 Configure token validity